kaunel85/ong-bylaws/bylaws.md

     - Treasurer
     - Secretary

-33. The number of votes (including abstentions) for each vote must reach quorum.

-34. Executive candidates shall be elected by an instant-runoff ballot or a majority vote of the Active Members in attendance.
-    1. Should a majority not be reached, the candidate receiving the fewest number of votes will be removed from the running and another round of voting will occur with the remaining candidates.
-This will repeat until a majority is reached.
+33. All absent members eligible to vote will be counted as non-confifince votes.
+Following the instant runoff process any candidate with >50% of the vote wins, if the non-confifince vote wins the election is postponed to a later meeting
-    2. If a tie vote occurs, an additional round of speeches or question period (at the discretion of the chair) will occur before another round of voting.
+    1. If a tie vote occurs, an additional round of speeches or question period (at the discretion of the chair) will occur between the two most voted for candidates.
-    3. After two consecutive ties, a designated Chapter Advisory Board representative will vote along with the Active Members in attendance in a third round of voting.
+    2. After two consecutive ties, a designated Chapter Advisory Board representative will vote along with the Active Members in attendance in a third round of voting.
 If none is present, the president shall vote.

+34.

 36. For any vacant position the Executive Committee may appoint by 66% vote, an Active Member to fill the vacancy for a term valid until the Chapter motions for an election or the next scheduled election.